ThierryGandilhon/ais-decoder/README.md

 # AIS Decoder

-A tool to decode AIS message tra,mited using NMEA.
+A tool to decode AIS message transmited using NMEA.